BlitzKraft/vimDDR/README.md

 - [x] More forgiving, and show hearts to keep track of mistakes
 - [x] Log score
 - [ ] Get longest streak
+- [ ] Make it installable via pip.

 #### Feel free to fork and give a star if you enjoy it!
 Thanks!!